32bitwave/32bitcoffee/index.md

 ---
-layout: page
+layout: home
-title: Hello World!
+title: How To Code, Electronics & More!
 tagline: Supporting tagline
 ---